 Kathryn was awarded the OBE in the Queen’s Birthday Honours List, 2015.
 The OBE recognises her extraordinary career which began with learning tunes from old shepherd friends and evolved to traverse genres from jazz and world music to large-scale orchestral works.
 Exploring and cultivating her bountiful native heritage of Northumberland have been a constant throughout.

-Kathryn currently records and tours with her folk-classical ensemble The Side, comprising Louisa Tuck (cello), Ruth Wall (harp) and Amy Thatcher (accordion, clog dancing).
-The Side first toured the UK in autumn 2013.
+Kathryn's folk-classical ensemble The Side enjoyed several UK and European tours.
+Comprising of Kathryn, Louisa Tuck (cello), Ruth Wall (harp) and Amy Thatcher (accordion, clog dancing) The Side first toured the UK in autumn 2013.
 Support from the PRS for Music Foundation enabled Kathryn to write and commision new work.
-The quartet's debut album was released in September 2014 followed by UK touring.
-Early 2015 saw them play concert hall dates at the Berliner Philharmoniker and Luxembourg Philharmonie.
-UK touring in May 2017 is followed by summer festival appearances.
+The quartet's debut album was released in September 2014 and they went on to play concert hall dates at the Berliner Philharmoniker and Luxembourg Philharmonie and extensive UK touring until 2017.

 On her home ground in 2016, Kathryn set up Magnetic North East, a new community interest company born out of a love for the region: its music, arts, culture, heritage, places and people; its long history of creativity; its strong sense of identity coupled with its adaptability and receptiveness to change.
 Through its work, Magnetic North East celebrates and promotes the distinctive cultural identity of the North East of England, rooted in the region’s traditions but boldly exploring new opportunities.
 Among MNE's work is the mentoring project that produces the north-east's premier young folk ensemble Superfolkus.